shegue77/PyEducate/docs/roadmap.md

 ### 🎨 User Experience
 - [ ] Customization options for the GUI (themes, layouts)
-- [ ] Packaging/distribution options for deploying on multiple machines

 ### ⚙️ Functionality
 - [ ] Embed python interpreter into lessons